2 Degree, Walks, and Paths

 # Create and print a numpy array of node in-degrees and out-degrees directly from the adjacency matrix

 Figure 2.2: A network of mentions in the musical Hamilton.
 Nodes represent characters; there is an edge from character \(i\) to character \(j\) if \(i\) mentions \(j\).
+This data set was collected and publicly shared by The Hamilton Project.

 Definition 2.3 A network in which all nodes have the same degree is called a regular graph or regular network.
 A regular graph where all nodes have degree \(k\) is called \(k\)-regular.